Understanding Reverse Mortgage Income Requirements

 What are the residual income requirements for a reverse mortgage?

 Residual income is the remaining amount of income after all other obligations have been paid.
-HUD requires different amounts of residual income based on family size and where the property is located (due to cost of living differences nationwide).
+HUD requires different amounts of residual income based on family size and the location of the property (due to cost-of-living differences nationwide).
 The lowest required residual income is $529 per month (for a family size of 1 in the Midwest and South) and as high as $1,160 per month (for a family size of 4 or more in the West).

 Q.